liang-ma/BlackScholes_MonteCarlo/README.md

 [clerror]: /figures/header_failure.PNG

 ### Parameters
 The values of the parameters for a given stock and option are listed in the namespace Paras in ***"main.cpp"***.
 The values of these parameters are assigned during runtime.
+(Usage see details in file solution.tcl)

 Parameter |  information
 :-------- | :---